mboyea/map-pie-charts/readme.md

 ✓ Mock data is added
 The red points are replaced with charts representing the data
 Styling is at a presentable quality
-Ensure performance with 1-40 donut charts, even on mobile devices
+Ensure performance with 1-40 charts, even on mobile devices

 ### References
 Data source: https://eric.clst.org/tech/usgeojson/ (Puerto Rico, Hawaii, & Alaska were culled)